 It’s important to speak to an insurance broker to set up insurance for your business.
 It’s crucial that this is set up, particularly Public Liability Insurance.
 You need to cover yourself and your business so that you can be reassured if something was to go wrong with it.
 Bank loans also consider your insurances so make sure you know what you require if you need to take one out.

 If you’ve managed to get yourself a gem of a location, you may need some help around the coffee shop to service that customers that come in.
 This is where the legal aspects of your employees need to be considered.
 Will you be dealing with the salaries on your own?
 What is the legal limit of how many employees you can hire?
 Are you planning to hire locally or from overseas?
 In which case you’d need to consider UK visa requirements.
 All of these aspects need to be considered when hiring employees for your business.
-Help is always at hand through employment and legal services who can guide you through what you need to know.
+Help is always at hand through employment and corporate solicitors who can guide you through what you need to know.